 Bouncing Bubbles believes that regular evaluations help ensure high quality childcare.
 Because we are accredited by the National Association for Family Childcare, we use their Quality Standards to assess our strengths and challenges in the key areas of Relationships, the Environment, Developmental Learning Activities, Safety and Health, and Professional and Business Practices.
 NAFCC accreditation is the standard of quality that Bouncing Bubbles strives to maintain and, by design, is a continuous process of quality improvement.

-Annual evaluations are primarily conducted by Chrissie, with input from families and staff through annual surveys on program quality.
+Annual evaluations are primarily conducted by Chrissie, with input from families through annual surveys on program quality.
 These surveys, along with child assessment trends, are compiled and considered with the NAFCC Quality Standards.